cdklabs/construct-hub/docs/operator-runbook.md

 not discovered and indexed within the predefined SLA period (by default, `5` minutes).
 This means the hub might not be discovering new packages versions.

-The alarm will persis as long as any tracked version of the probe package is still missing from the ConstructHub instance past the configured SLA, or if the latest version was ingested out-of-SLA.
+The alarm will persist as long as any tracked version of the probe package is still missing from the ConstructHub instance past the configured SLA, or if the latest version was ingested out-of-SLA.